Human Resources Governance Policy

 3.2 Policy Framework

-The Policy Framework will align the following HR functions to support operational need, high performance and employment equity:
+The Policy Framework will align the following HR functions to support operational need, high-performance, employment equity and Diversity Equity and Inclusion:

 - Accountability – policy direction related to roles, responsibilities and related delegation of authority for HR decision-making

-- Organizational Culture – strategic direction related to leadership and establishment of an inclusive, accessible workplace
+- Organizational Culture – strategic direction related to leadership and establishment of an inclusive, high-performance, accessible workplace

 - Employment – policy direction related to the employment lifecycle (attraction, recruitment, appointment, and separation)